emrahcimrendev/emrahcimren_dev.github.io/_posts/2019-12-15-Solving Single Depot Capacitated Vehicle Routing Problem Using Column Generation with Python.md

 ## PPizza Solution

-As a result, column generation provides less number of trucks comparing the general mixed integer formulation.
+As a result, column generation uses less number of trucks than the general mixed integer formulation.

 Figure 7 illustrates solution for **PPizza** with 12 trucks.
 Each truck leaves depot at 6am and returns by 5pm.